Academic year – Comprised of four quarters at MCC, the academic year runs from Fall quarter through Summer quarter.

-Specialist diploma – A specialist diploma is awarded for successful completion of a structured sequence of courses that is at least 24.0 and a maximum of 36.0 credit hours in length.
-In fall 2013, specialist diplomas were replaced by career certificates.
+Specialist diploma – A specialist diploma was awarded for successful completion of a structured sequence of courses that is at least 24.0 and a maximum of 36.0 credit hours in length.
+In fall 2013, specialist diplomas were renamed career certificates.

 Standard courses – Full-quarter classes that begin and end within the designated academic quarter dates (see begin and end dates in the academic calendar).

 Syllabus – A document presented to students at the start of the quarter that outlines content, policies, and activities in a class.
 MCC syllabi follow a standard template that includes the course description, course objectives, assessment policies, the instructor’s expectations of students, learning and technology support, and a schedule of assignments.

 Synonym – A unique six-digit number assigned to every course section at MCC.

 Transcript – An official record of the grades earned at an institution.